Tetanus: Severe tetanus

 The antibiotic of choice is metronidazole.
-It can be given as intravenously, by mouth, or by rectum.
+It can be given intravenously, by mouth, or by rectum.
 Of likewise efficiency is penicillin, but some raise the concern of provoking spasms because it inhibits GABA receptor, which is already affected by tetanospasmin.

 Epidemiology

 In 2013, it caused about 59,000 deaths—down from 356,000 in 1990.
 Tetanus, notably the neonatal form, remains a significant public health problem in non-industrialized countries, with 59,000 newborns dying worldwide in 2008 as a result of neonatal tetanus.
 In the United States, from 2000 through 2007, an average of 31 cases were reported per year.
 Nearly all of the cases in the United States occur in unimmunized individuals, or individuals who have allowed their inoculations to lapse.